Hidden symmetries and decay for the wave equation on the Kerr spacetime: Introduction

-In \cite{DafermosRodnianski:LectureNotes}, a decay rate of $t^{-1+\delta(a)}$ is stated with $\delta(a)\rightarrow0$ as $a\rightarrow0$ and with the corresponding decay rates along the event horizon and null infinity.
-The detailed outline of a proof focuses on using a vector field $\vecK$, which is very similar to the one used previously in the Schwarzschild spacetime and, hence, to the one we use in this paper.

-The structure of this paper is as follows: In section \ref{S:Preliminaries}, we provide some further notation which we use in this paper.
-In section \ref{S:BoundedEnergy}, the main argument of this paper, we expand the energy associated with $\vecTBlend$ and prove the Morawetz estimate using the symmetry-indexed vector fields.
-This is followed by the $\vecK$ argument to prove local energy decay in section \ref{S:K}, and then by the decay estimate for $\solu$ itself in section \ref{S:Decay}.
+The structure of this paper is as follows.
+Section \ref{S:Preliminaries} introduces some preliminary results and further notation.
+Section \ref{S:BoundedEnergy} contains the main argument of this paper; in this section, we expand the energy associated with $\vecTBlend$ and prove the Morawetz estimate using the symmetry-indexed vector fields.
+Finally, a brief appendix reviews how to derive nondegenerate energy estimates from the main estimates of this paper.